cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## Features
 A decision tree to find the most relevant reporting option
- * Cards with illustrations that present victims with choices
+ * Side-by-side cards with illustrations that present a choice
+ * Navigation to one clear option that aligns with choices made

 ## Outcomes
- * Learned about mental models for how victims think about cybercrime and reporting
+ * Learned about how victims think about cybercrime and make decisions about where to report
-   * What constitutes an urgent situation for victims
+   * What constitutes an urgent situation
    * What type of information victims have to report
-   * When victims would prefer to talk to someone
+   * When victims prefer to talk to someone
    * How victims expect to receive a follow-up

 ---